A Quick Summary

 + Understand that the grass paths & borders surrounding our Goddess VG bed are equally important to their success as they retain the water level across your plot.

-+ The overall U-Bend shape of this sun orientated bed along a North-to-South axis gives you three zones of differing moisture levels.
-An open soil area at the rounded mound end to grow crown type plants, e.g. Courgettes, Marrows.
-A wetter bed on the port side morning sun and a dryer bed on the starboard afternoon sun.
++ The overall U-Bend shape of this sun orientated bed along the North-to-South axis gives you three zones of differing moisture levels.
+An open soil area at the rounded end to grow crown type plants, e.g. Courgettes, Marrows.
+A wetter bed on the port side (East) morning sun and a dryer bed on the starboard (West) afternoon sun.

 AIMS OF WEBSITE.
 MY DESIGN PRINCIPLES